luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 AI performance boost
 ####################

-We haven't done any testing ourselves, but in the `datasheet <https://www.arrow.com/ais/intel/wp-content/uploads/sites/6/2021/04/Keem-Bay-One-pager_Draft_NA_External_Feb-26.pdf>`__ it's mentioned that Keem Bay has >10x DL inference performance compared to Myriad X.
+We haven't done any testing ourselves, but based on Intel's testing, Keem Bay has >10x DL inference performance compared to Myriad X.
 The actual number really depends on the AI model you are using.
-Some models might only have 2x performance boost while others could have 20x performance boost compared to Myriad X performance.
+Some models might only have 3.5x performance boost while others could have 20x performance boost compared to Myriad X performance.

 It's also important to say that Keem Bay only supports INT8 datatype.
 They provide tools for quantization of models as well,